-A secret deal, wishful thinking: How the U.S.-Saudi relationship ruptured
+U.S. officials had a secret oil deal with the Saudis.
+Or so they thought

 Saudis officials seemed eager to demonstrate to the Americans that they had delivered on their commitments — during the summit, they gave members of Biden’s delegation a chart showing oil prices had fallen to $101 per barrel, down from more than $120 per barrel after the war in Ukraine began.

 The Americans came away from the summit with the belief that the agreement was on track and that Crown Prince Mohammed was satisfied.
 But in Riyadh, top Saudi officials were privately telling others that they had no plans for further meaningful oil production increases.
+Indeed, the first public warning of this came Aug.
+3, when OPEC+ announced a paltry bump in production for September of 100,000 barrels a day — half of what U.S. officials believed the Saudis had promised them.

+American officials said they did not understand why that decision was made.
+Then OPEC+ announced on Sept.
+5 it would cut production by 100,000 barrels per day — retracting the increase it had announced a month earlier.
+After that, U.S. officials were increasingly confused and concerned about the kingdom’s direction.

+In late September, American officials began hearing that Saudi Arabia could get OPEC+ to announce a deep cut to oil production at a meeting scheduled for Oct.
+5. U.S. officials scrambled to get Crown Prince Mohammed to back away from any such move.

+But four days after that, the White House learned the crown prince had done the opposite: Saudi officials notified the Americans that Saudi Arabia would back production cuts at the OPEC+ meeting, which took place in Vienna.

+The White House dispatched Treasury Secretary Janet Yellen to speak by phone to Mohammed al-Jadaan, the Saudi finance minister, to argue against the production cut, but that failed to sway the Saudis.

 American officials say they believe that Crown Prince Mohammed was particularly influenced by a high-level Sept.
-27 meeting in which Prince Abdulaziz, the energy minister, argued that cuts were needed to keep prices from plummeting.
-The U.S. officials said they learned Prince Abdulaziz asserted that the Saudi government would lack the resources to fund economic diversification projects at the heart of Prince Mohammed’s domestic agenda.
+27 meeting in which Prince Abdulaziz, the energy minister, argued that oil production cuts were needed to keep prices from plummeting to as low as $50 per barrel.
+The U.S. officials said they learned Prince Abdulaziz asserted that, under such a scenario, the Saudi government would lack the resources to fund economic diversification projects at the heart of Crown Prince Mohammed’s domestic agenda.

-Some U.S. officials believe that the Russians influenced the Saudi about-face, pointing to Prince Abdulaziz’s strong working ties with top Russian officials close to Putin.
+Some U.S. officials believe that the Russians influenced the Saudi about-face, pointing to Prince Abdulaziz’s strong working ties with top Russian officials close to Putin, particularly Alexander Novak, the deputy prime minister who oversees energy policy.

 Saudi officials vehemently denied marching in lock step with Russia and said they have viewed themselves as a neutral mediator in Russia’s war with Ukraine.
 Some American officials said that an answer to whether Riyadh has truly cast its lot with Moscow will come on Dec.
 4, when OPEC+ is scheduled to meet again.
+The White House is working with European allies to implement a partial embargo and price cap on Russian oil sales beginning in December.
+Their goal is to deprive Moscow of resources and to increase pressure on Putin to end the war in Ukraine, while keeping global oil supplies stable.

+But much hinges on what the Saudis choose to do.
+If they refuse to announce a production increase at that December meeting — around the time when Russian oil could come off the market — oil prices might surge, undermining Biden’s efforts against Russia and stoking global inflation.

+On Tuesday, speaking on stage at the annual investment forum in Riyadh, Prince Abdulaziz said that the kingdom would do what was in its best interests.